Midwest FRA-Led Multistate Planning

 The twelve Midwestern state DOTs and MIPRC are the lead stakeholders for the project.
 Thirty supporting stakeholders include local governments, MPOs, railroads, public and private passenger rail operators, transit agencies, and other regional and statewide planning organizations.
 For a full list of stakeholders, click here.

-The project’s formal kick-off was March 8 in Chicago.
-For information on the March workshop, as well as upcoming events, or to sign up as an interested party to the Midwest Regional Rail Planning Study, visit the FRA’s website on the project: www.midwestrailplan.org.
+For information on the Midwest Regional Rail Planning Study, visit the FRA’s website on the project: www.midwestrailplan.org.

 Overview of Midwest’s FRA-Led Planning Project

 In December 2015, Congress passed the Fixing America’s Surface Transportation (FAST) Act, a five-year surface transportation law which included intercity passenger rail and Amtrak reauthorization language for the first time in transportation legislative history (See FAST Act, below).
 The law is due for renewal in 2020.
 MIPRC began communicating its renewal principles to Midwestern members of Congress in October 2019 during its Annual Meeting, held in Washington, D.C.

 MIPRC asks that Congress continue to work with the states to sustain and improve passenger rail service in our region and country, increasing the development of a truly multi-modal transportation system in our nation.
 We ask that Congress preserve and expand the passenger rail-related authorizations contained in the FAST Act, so our states can continue to build on their passenger rail development successes.

 MIPRC federal surface transportation reauthorization principles